 In Dune, the Emperor's throne was a "massive chair carved from a single piece of Hagal quartz".
 In Dune Messiah this is changed to "Hagar emerald" (probably a typo).
 The aborted 1975 film version of Dune would have had the Harkonnen Capo Chair,◊ designed by H. R. Giger of Alien fame.

 The Silver Chair from The Silver Chair, which apart from looking cool has the magical ability to completely brainwash its occupant for 23 hours a day, and keep him imprisoned for the remaining one.

-Nero Wolfe has a chair that has been modified and reinforced (under his own supervision, of course) to support his great bulk.
+Nero Wolfe has a desk chair in his office that is custom-built (under his own supervision, of course) to accommodate his great bulk.
+The springs are designed to support up to 500 pounds, and are so stiff that Wolfe's assistant Archie Goodwin can barely get the chair to tilt backward when he sits in it.
 There's also the red leather chair in his office that's reserved for his client (or Inspector Cramer).
 If it's a story where Wolfe has multiple clients, the one he considers most important gets the red leather chair; if it's one with no paying client, it goes to the person Wolfe is more or less working for.
 In any case, the person who gets the red leather chair is virtually never the guilty party.

 The Iron Throne in A Song of Ice and Fire is intentionally Cool, but Inefficient.
 Aegon the Conqueror took the swords of all the defeated lords of Westeros and forged them with dragonfire into a scary but still very sharp throne, saying that a king should never sit easy.
 Kings often cut themselves on the throne, and legend states that it has killed at least one of them.